bartkessels/bartkessels.github.io/_posts/c-sharp/2024-10-16-benchmarks.md

 Before we create our first benchmark, let's first think of a use case where we can benchmark multiple implementations.
 Let's create a small method that adds multiple numbers.
-Yes, I hear you think how is this usefull for two methods?
+Yes, I hear you think how is this useful for two methods?
 Well, we'll make one method that uses a for loop with a counter and another method that uses LINQ.

 ```csharp